In 2018, our “Shadow currency”, the Lip, is back. Here a few reminders about our beloved token:

 – It is indexed on euros (1 Lip = 1 Euro.
 No speculation permitted).

-– It was implemented using the Ripple Blockchain.
+– It is implemented on the Ethereum Blockchain.

-– At all the Festival’s locations, all transactions were be recorded on a Blockchain based ledger, allowing each one (partners, festival goers, etc.) to check the direction their lips were taking.
-Thereby, it also provided a real time accounting for the festival.
+– At all the Festival’s locations, all transactions are being recorded on a Blockchain based ledger, allowing each one (partners, festival goers, etc.) to check the direction their lips are taking.

 A local complementary economy (LCE) has for first principle and virtue to keep the value within the ecosystem in which it got created in the first place, preventing it from escaping in globalised banking channels.
 The first interest of a local complementary currency (LCC) is to be exclusively tradable within a circuit from which the actors acknowledge each other.
 Such local producer, such selling point, such consumer.
 They all take a risk by accepting to participate in this game.
 But this risk is getting lower as the number of participants increases.
 We can say that it is distributed.
 Moreover, the benefits are being reinvested in goods benefiting, if not to all directly, at least in a common ideal.
 Local complementary economies hence make the choice of a long term growth.
 Schools, culture(s), infrastructures… The harvested fruits reflect the commitment and values of its users.
 They also fit to their material or immaterial needs.